Last Updated: 2015-01-08

 Seasonal affective disorder (SAD) is a subtype of major depression, occurring with seasonal change.
 SAD occurs more commonly in high latitudes.
 Lifetime estimates for depressive and bipolar disorders with a seasonal pattern average between 0.4% and 2.9% in US, Canadian, and UK community studies.
 Some estimates may be as high 9.7%.
 However, these differences are probably due to differences in the sampling and diagnostic criteria used.

-Bipolar affective disorder is major depressive disorder accompanied by, or interspersed with, 1 or more manic or mixed episodes.
+Bipolar affective disorder is marked by alternating mood elevation (mania or hypomania) and depression.
 Repeated episodes of hypomania or mania only are also classified as bipolar disorder.

 The DSM-5 does not distinguish in its definition between bipolar disorders in adults and children.
 The prevalence in children is lower than in adults, though the disease can be more severe and the cycles between mania and depression much quicker.